Volker2014/btv_team/teams-of-tennis/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-show all games of an tennis team or club from the BTV site inside an iframe, manage game availability of players
+show all games of a tennis team or club from the BTV site inside an iframe, manage game availability of players

 == Description ==
 * your are playing tennis inside Bavarian?